nilesr/wide/README.md

 `python3 wide.py wide_base.png`

 If you are using xfce4, this will automatically set the wallpaper for each screen to the newly generated image.
 If you aren't, it will at least generate the images.
 Each monitor's image is listed as its monitor index from left to right.
 It scrapes the output of `xrandr -q` to get the current display configuration.

+### Offset

+By default `wide.py` starts at the left of the image.
+To start from the middle, specify an additional argument `middle`.
+Otherwise, specify a number of pixels from the left to offset

+`python3 wide.py wide_base.png middle`

+`python3 wide.py wide_base.png 250`

 ## Example